-Ruth attended Wise School #1 and completed grades 6-7-8 in two year and graduated in 1928.
+Ruth attended Mayer's School, Mercer grade school, and Wise School, #1.
+Her sister, Martha was her teacher four of those years and twice she had her skip a grade, so Ruth completed grade 8 in 1928 at the age of 12.
 Ruth graduated from Mercer High School in 1932.
-She attended Valley City Teacher's College in 1933 and 1934 and eight weeks at Minot Teacher's College during the summer of 1936.
+She attended Valley City Teacher's College in 1933 and 1934 and eight weeks at

+Minot Teacher's College during the summer of 1936.
 Ruth has worked as a teacher.